TheGifted Arts, Inc.

-TheGifted Arts is a 501(c)3 nonprofit organization serving youth in Raleigh, Garner and the greater Triangle of North Carolina.
+TheGifted Arts is a 501(c)3 nonprofit organization serving youth that represent the Raleigh, Garner and the greater Triangle of North Carolina.
 We aim to influence academic outcomes and help build confidence with our students, by utilizing character building techniques and arts access, such as through: dance, music, fashion and drama, as a means of both creative expression outlets and social personal development.

 Our mission is to inspire our youth to transcend limitations and embrace purpose.

 According to the National Center for Education Statistics (NCES), the national averaged freshman graduation rate (AFGR) for public school students was reported as 78.2% (approx. 3.1 million students) for the class of 2009-2010.
 This means that there were approximately just over 870,000 students that did not graduate on time or at all.
 The statistics are even more startling, when you start to do a breakdown analysis by racial-ethnic groups and regionally-specific geographical locations.
 With prevailing statistics such as these, we need to get smart and creative about how we choose to educate and develop our youth to ensure that we empower well-rounded individuals, cultured communities and a globally competitive nation.
 We can do so by leveraging our resources and more intentionally tapping into the arts.